russplaysguitar/make_pdf/README.md

 - htmldoc
 - psjoin (included in repo)

+On OSX, simply `brew install` dependencies that you don't already have.

-Note: for ruby syntax highlighting, copy ruby.st to /usr/local/share/enscript/hl
+Note: for ruby syntax highlighting, copy ruby.st to ~/.enscript/